arm61/pylj/README.md

 pip install pylj
 ```

-`pylj` needs Python 3.11 or later and a Jupyter notebook to draw in; `pip install jupyterlab` provides one.
+`pylj` needs Python 3.11 or later.
+To watch the figures redraw you need a Jupyter notebook; `pip install jupyterlab` provides one.
 Start each notebook with `%matplotlib inline`.

 ## Example